wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/CollectionConvenience)
 ![GitHub](https://img.shields.io/github/license/wltrup/CollectionConvenience)

-**CollectionConvenience** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, adding a protocol extension to `Collection` to define the computed property `isNotEmpty`.
+**CollectionConvenience** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, adding a protocol extension to `Collection` to define the computed property `isNotEmpty`.
 It may seem redundant but it sometimes does make for cleaner code.

 ---